 - The expectation is that we will have a reasonable flow this coming autumn, says Tommy Palmholt.

-"Come inside"
+"Come in"

 - We have made an agreement based on mutual trust, and that is why it has gone so fantastically well.
-We have laid a pipe with a greater capacity than the 50,000 MW hours per year that our agreement is, says Tommy Palmholt.
+We have laid a pipe with a larger capacity than the 50,000 MW hours per year that our agreement is, says Tommy Palmholt.

-The parties' agreement is also such that settlement will take place with meters.
+The parties' agreement is also such that the settlement will take place with meters.
 The price for the surplus heat is even below what the otherwise cheap biofuel can be obtained for.

-Less burning in the future
+Less flaring in the future

 Text, graphics, images, sound, and other content on this website are protected under copyright law.
 DK Medier reserves all rights to the content, including the right to exploit the content for the purpose of text and data mining, cf. Section 11b of the Copyright Act and Article 4 of the DSM Directive.